No. 614 Volunteer Gliding Squadron RAF

-614 VGS is a Volunteer Gliding Squadron based at Robertson Barracks, Swanton Morley in Norfolk, United Kingdom.
-One of 27 Volunteer Gliding Squadrons, it is made up of between 40 and 60 personnel who annually conduct around 6,000 launches, producing more than 800 hours airborne.
-The squadron is currently operating under No.2 Flying Training School, within No.22 (Training) Group of RAF Air Command.
+614 VGS is a former Volunteer Gliding Squadron.
+One of 27 Volunteer Gliding Squadrons, it was made up of between 40 and 60 personnel who annually conducted around 6,000 launches, producing more than 800 hours airborne.
+The squadron was operating under No.2 Flying Training School, within No.22 (Training) Group of RAF Air Command.

 Pre 614 Gliding School 1946–1955

 No. 614 VGS is the natural descendant of three Gliding Schools, Nos 142, 146, and 147.
 These schools were formed in the early days of Air Training Corps gliding, and have seen the transition from single-seater primary gliders to two-seater soaring.

 142 Gliding School

 142 Gliding School was formed at Bulphun in 1942.

 Between August 1950 and 1 August 1953 No 142 Gliding School was based at RAF Hendon.

 On 1 August 1953 No 142 Gliding School moved to RAF Hornchurch where it was based until 1 September 1955.